beckn/missions/docs/faq.md

 Usually the registry is deployed by a Network Facilitator.
 There is usually one registry (or in a more general sense, one registry infrastructure) for a network.
 Network participants (BAP, BPP) do not need to deploy their own registry.

 The Beckn Gateway again is typically hosted by the Network Facilitator, though the protocol itself does not impose any restrictions.
-Similarly we can have multiple Beckn Gateways in a network, though the usecase is not typical.
+Similarly we can have multiple Beckn Gateways in a network, though the use case is not typical.
 Again, BAPs and BPPs do not need to host their own gateway.

 Q20. **Can we send extra details with Beckn APIs?
 Does the Beckn schema support this?**